 There are nearly 50 different varieties of bumble bees native to the United States.
-Bumble bees are slightly larger than honeybees, and have a black body that is densely covered in both black and yellow hair.
+Bumble bees are slightly larger than honeybees, and have black bodies that are densely covered in both black and yellow hair.

 Bumblebees are often confused with carpenter (also known as boring) bees.
 The destructive carpenter bee (definitely a bad bee in my opinion) may look similar to a bumble bee, but is significantly larger in size.
-Bumble bees also have a smaller and less broad head than a carpenter bee.
+Bumble bees also have smaller and less broad heads than carpenter bees.

 Bumblebees got their name from the loud noise they make when collecting pollen inside of a flower.
 Because they move about so rapidly collecting the pollen these bees appear to be dancing and create an ultrasonic vibration …. buzzing.

 Pollination – Bumble bees are especially adept at pollinating tomatoes.
 Like honey bees, bumble bees groom the pollen they collect and carry it back to a hive using the “pollen baskets” in their legs.

 Bumble bees do make honey but not in surplus amounts beyond the needs of their own colony, so they are not kept residentially or personally for this purpose.